duplexsystem/Hydrinity/README.md

 # Hydrinity ![CI](https://github.com/Hydrinity/Hydrinity/workflows/CI/badge.svg)
-A Tuinity fork with experimental performance patches and improvements.
+A [Tuinity](http://github.com/Spottedleaf/Tuinity) fork with experimental performance patches and improvements.
 Hydrinity also ports patches from certain performance mods, such as [Lithium](https://www.curseforge.com/minecraft/mc-mods/lithium), and other Paper forks.

-Hydrinity a fork for my own server, intended to help solve certain performance bottlenecks, and as such, I tend to test all changes in production.
+Hydrinity is a fork for my own server, intended to help solve certain performance bottlenecks, and as such, I tend to test all changes in production.
 That being said, there is no *guarantee* of stability.
 Try it out at your own risk.

 ### Building
 ```bash